Social Worker

 How do you think we can attract more qualified people to become social workers or is the low pay too much of a deterrent?

-Asked by bisrasingh almost 10 years ago
+Asked by bisrasingh over 10 years ago

 The low pay is certainly a deterrant for many, myself included.
 Luckily, many agencies offer ongoing education and trainings to support their staff in furthering their carreers and confidence in the field.
 That, however, does not replace the pay raises that social workers so desperately need in order to make this work financially worthwhile.
 Honestly, I think a national restructuring of our finances is in order to reprioritize social services and education.